 - request an additional year of funded early learning and childcare which will be granted at the discretion of East Ayrshire Council, after discussion with parents/carers and professionals as to the best interests and needs of the child and agreed by the Assessment Panel.

-Information on Deferred Entry/Additional Year of Early Learning and Childcare is available from all Early Childhood Centres and partner centres.
+Information on Deferred Entry/Additional Year of Early Learning and Childcare is available from all Early Childhood Centres and funded providers.

 Can my child access early learning and childcare in another authority?